Deantwo/HazeronAdviser/README.md

 - Lists all cities, ships and officers
 - Highlights cities that need attention (low morale, bad jobs/homes ratio, abandonment, ect.)
 - Calculates the time before abandonment decay starts
-- Visually shows changes in population, homes, and jobs
+- Visually shows population, homes, and jobs
-- Visually shows changes in morale
+- Visually shows morale
+- Better overview of all officers and their home (in charge of ships, on planet, etc.)

 Planned
 ==============